Overview & Motivation

 - plain Ruby runtime with no framework requirement

-- package boundaries split between engine, datastore adapters, and framework integrations
+- package boundaries split between the core engine and framework integrations

 - memory and Redis support in the core gem

-- Sequel and Active Record SQL adapter paths
+- Sequel and Active Record SQL paths inside the core gem

 - CLI tools for setup and operations